unlock-protocol/unlock/unlock-protocol-com/blog/unlock-2021-review.md

 In addition to the Discord server, we opened up [unlock.community](http://unlock.community) — our Discourse forum.
 This was built by another community member:  Camille Besse.
 Similar to our Discord experience, members can “unlock” access to specific categories in the forum by getting a free membership using their crypto wallet.
 Want to add a lock to your Discourse forum?
 Read [Camille’s tutorial](https://unlock.community/t/unlock-discourse-plugin/64).

-One of the most exciting capabilities of the Unlock Protocol is that community membership natively work cross-platform.
+One of the most exciting capabilities of the Unlock Protocol is that community membership natively works cross-platform.
 By using the same lock across our Discord server and our Discourse forum, new Unlock members get access to both.

 Unlock can power memberships that your community can use across all your platforms, everywhere on the web.